WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - Integrity could not be verified?
 You need to follow this [guide](#revoked) or alternatively you can try other download links!
 ---

 ## Downloads
 ###
 Link is in the #links channel in the Discord [Server](https://discord.gg/kwvwkCBhxT)

 ---
 ## FAQ
 ---

 Q - Can I use a VPN?
-A - You can if you're utilising the madNS Config Profile, guide is in the Portal app
+A - You can if you're utilising the madNS Config Profile, make sure to set it up first!
+Guide is in the Portal app!

 ---